 - To support the use of mathematical understanding and language to ask and answer questions, talk about and discuss ideas and explain ways of working.

 Having piratical fun with numbers and shapes for up to 60 students at a time

 Captain Morgan will be more than a little confused on arriving at school - because just a few hours beforehand this mathematical Pirate will have been on The Good Ship Mathematics, in the middle of the Caribbean!
-Swept to your school by a Time Tornado, he’ll need the pupils’ help to get back to his own time and place.
+Swept to your school by a Time Tornado, the Captain will need the pupils’ help to get back to the right time and place.
 Are they up to the Challenge?
 And it’s a Challenge that will test their understanding of number, shape and direction to the max.